Yakov Sverdlov: Party leader

 Sverdlov was elected chairman of the All-Russian Central Executive Committee in November 1917, of which his wife was also a part, becoming therefore de jure head of state of the Russian SFSR until his death.
 He played important roles in the decision in January 1918 to end the Russian Constituent Assembly and the subsequent signing on 3 March of the Treaty of Brest-Litovsk.
 In March 1918 Sverdlov along with most prominent Bolsheviks fled Petrograd and moved the government headquarters to Moscow – the Sverdlovs moved into a room in the Kremlin.

 In March 1918, Sverdlov and the Central Executive Committee discussed how to best remove the "ulcers that socialism has inherited from capitalism" and Yakov advocated for a concentrated effort to turn the poorest peasants in the villages against their kulak brethren.
-Alongside Bukharin, the party began a campaign of "concentrated violence" against many members of the landowning, capitalist, and tradesman classes of Russian society.
+Alongside Bukharin, the party began a campaign of "concentrated violence" (including arrests, killings, censorship, forced labor, suppression of strikes and confiscation of property) against many members of the landowning, capitalist, and tradesman classes of Russian society.

 Romanov family

 A number of sources claim that Sverdlov, alongside Lenin and Goloshchyokin, played a major role in the execution of Tsar Nicholas II and his family on 17 July 1918.

-A book written in 1990 by the Moscow playwright Edvard Radzinsky claims that Sverdlov ordered their execution on 16 July 1918.
+A book written in 1990 by the Moscow playwright and historian Edvard Radzinsky claims that Sverdlov ordered their execution on 16 July 1918.
 This book and other Radzinsky books were characterized as "folk history" by journalists and academic historians.
 However, Yuri Slezkine in his book The Jewish Century expressed a slightly different opinion: "Early in the Civil War, in June 1918, Lenin ordered the killing of Nicholas II and his family.
 Among the men entrusted with carrying out the orders were Sverdlov, Goloshchyokin and Yakov Yurovsky".

 The 1922 book by a White Army general, Mikhail Diterikhs, The Murder of the Tsar's Family and members of the House of Romanov in the Urals, sought to portray the murder of the royal family as a Jewish plot against Russia.
 It referred to Sverdlov by his Jewish nickname "Yankel" and to Goloshchekin as "Isaac".
 This book in turn was based on an account by one Nikolai Sokolov, special investigator for the Omsk regional court, whom Diterikhs assigned with the task of investigating the disappearance of the Romanovs while serving as regional governor under the White regime during the Russian Civil War.
 The investigating magistrate in Ekaterinburg in 1918 saw the signed telegraphic instructions to execute the Imperial Family came from Sverdlov.
 These details were published in 1966.

 According to Leon Trotsky's diaries, after returning from the front (of the Russian Civil War) he had the following dialogue with Sverdlov:

 My next visit to Moscow took place after the [temporary] fall of Ekaterinburg [to anti-Communist forces].
 Speaking with Sverdlov, I asked in passing: "Oh yes, and where is the Tsar?"

 "Finished," he replied.
 "He has been shot."